Bengal1/Simple-CNN-OOP/README.md

 # Simple-CNN-OOP
-This repository is an implementation of [*SimpleCNN*](https://github.com/Bengal1/Simple-CNN-Guide) in Object Oriented Programming (OOP) in C++ language. *SimpleCNN* is a repository I have written as practical guidance for codeing a simple Convolutional Neural Network using python (Pytorch).<br/>
+This project is a C++ Object-Oriented Programming (OOP) version of my earlier SimpleCNN implementation in Python (PyTorch).
+While the original project served as a practical introduction to coding a simple CNN, this C++ version takes a lower-level approach: the entire network is built from scratch, without predefined ML frameworks or utilities.

-In this project, I have built the same *SimpleCNN*, Convolutional Neural Network (CNN) in a lower level language, C++, and in a form of object oriented programming.
-The mechanism of the network can be seen more clear, because the CNN is written from scratch without any Machine learning library containing predefined models, structures or functions. <br/>
+By implementing each layer, operation, and optimization step manually, this project highlights the inner workings of convolutional networks—such as convolution, activation functions, pooling, normalization, and backpropagation.
+The OOP design ensures modularity, making it easier to extend, experiment with new components, or adapt the network to different tasks.

 I advise you before diving in to this project, see [*SimpleCNN*](https://github.com/Bengal1/Simple-CNN-Guide).

 ## Requirements